Self-directed IRA

-A self-directed individual retirement account is an individual retirement account (IRA) which allows alternative investments for retirement savings.
+A self-directed individual retirement arrangement (SDIRA) in the United States is a descriptive term that describes an individual retirement arrangement (IRA) which allows alternative investments for retirement savings.
+All IRA types (traditional, Roth, SEP and SIMPLE) can be self-directed.
 Some examples of these alternative investments are real estate, private mortgages, private company stock, oil and gas limited partnerships, precious metals, digital assets, horses and livestock, and intellectual property.
 The increased investment options available in self-directed IRAs prompted the SEC to issue a public notice in 2011 due an increased risk of fraud in alternative assets.

 Internal Revenue Service (IRS) regulations require that a qualified trustee or custodian hold IRA assets on behalf of the IRA owner.
 The trustee/custodian provides custody of the assets, processes all transactions, maintains other records pertaining to them, files required IRS reports, issues client statements, helps clients understand the rules and regulations pertaining to certain prohibited transactions, and performs other administrative duties on behalf of the self-directed IRA owner.

 The account owner of all IRAs chooses among the investment options allowed by the IRA custodian.
-For regular IRAs, these options typically include company shares, bonds, and mutual funds, but with a self-directed IRA, the term "self-directed" refers to the significantly broader range of alternative investments available to the account owner.
-IRA custodians are allowed to restrict the types of assets they will handle in addition to Internal Revenue Code (IRC) restrictions.
+In addition to Internal Revenue Code (IRC) restrictions, IRA custodians are allowed to restrict the types of assets they will offer to their IRA owners.
+For most IRAs offered by banks and brokerage houses, these investment options are predominately publicly-traded securities including company shares, bonds, and mutual funds, but with a self-directed IRA at a custodian that handles alternative assets, the term "self-directed" refers to offering a broader range of investments, namely alternatives, that the IRS allows in IRAs.